nikitavoloboev/data/productivity/flow/rules.md

 - All macro names are lowercased.
 Unless it is necessary.

 ## Karabiner
-- Document any changes I make in Karabiner map instantly in the map (update where necessary).
 - Try to make semantic mappings and chunk mappings by theme or context.
 - Prefix variable names by action (i.e. EDIT/OPEN/ALFRED).
+Each variable name should be descriptive.

 ## Markdown
 - Don't leave unnecessary whitespace between headings and text.